GACJ/ComplibHelp/docs/methods/method_properties.md

 :   The number of non-hunt bells.

 Stationary bells
-:   The number of stationary bells.
+:   The number of bells which do not change place for the whole of the plain course.

 Maximum blows in one place
 :   The maximum number of times any bell remains in the same place between consecutive rows of the method.